alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 "personalisation": {
   "first_name": "Amala",
   "application_date": "2018-01-01",
-  # pass in a list and it will appear as a bulleted list in the message:
+  # pass in a list and it will appear as bullet points in the message:
   "required_documents": ["passport", "utility bill", "other id"], }
 ```